9

 A small hand, still warm from exercise, caught Terra's wrist.
 Terra tried to grab Diode's wrist in return, but she evaded the attempt.
 Then she left, saying she was taking a bath.
 For a brief moment, the smell of sweat mixed with her usual smoky botanical scent and left a peculiar, invisible trail in her wake.

 Diode had received that burnt, aromatic fragrance from her mother.
 It meant the two hadn't necessarily cut ties, but Terra had yet to even glimpse the face of the woman who traveled through the edges of the gas giant's storms while living aboard a Tsunami Search.
 She was also in the dark as to why Diode had left, or how she'd ended up in the all-girls' school.
 (Based on Diode's tone while recounting her story, Terra had the impression she'd been captured and forced to enroll.)
+She still didn't know why Diode was steadily working to fish up records from the past, either.

-However, Terra let her have free rein of the house, allowing Diode to learn everything from the monthly printer cartridge replacement to her parents' funerary number.
-From the beginning, Diode had avoided learning those kinds of details, but her behavior completely changed after their boat was returned.
+However, Terra gave her have free rein of the house, allowing Diode to learn everything from the monthly printer cartridge replacement to her parents' funerary number.
+At the beginning, Diode had avoided learning those kinds of details, but her behavior completely changed after their boat was returned.
 She was actively asking about Terra's life.
 Terra answered all of Diode's questions, not hiding anything.
 If Diode happened to be an elaborate scam of some sort, she had gotten the means to suddenly run off with everything.
 Terra had completely forgotten to even have that kind of doubt about her.

+There could be no mistake Diode felt the same way—Or maybe not?
+Maybe I'm just telling myself that.
 Terra wasn't sure.
-All of her doubts began churning in her chest.
+All of her doubts started churning in her chest.
 She went to the dressing room uninvited and called into the bathroom.
+“Die-san, should I really accept a marriage proposal?!”

 “You're welcome to accept at any time as long as you have the resolve to do it.
 By the way, when are you going to stop camping out by the door?
 Peeking in by yourself isn't how group bathing works, so if you want to look you're going to have to come in.
 Are you ready for that?!”

-Terra went back to the living room and immediately, with a single swipe, threw the profiles burying the table in details regarding families and personal histories into the trash.
+“I'm not ready to do either of those things, I'm sooorrryyy!”
+Terra went back to the living room and immediately, in a single swipe, threw the profiles burying the table in details regarding families and personal histories into the trash.

 The situation hadn’t improved as much outside her house as it had inside.
 Everyone—her aunt, her uncle, the people she ran into at the fishing harbor— worried about how long she'd keep up her eccentric behavior of fishing with another woman.
 Whenever they asked Terra about it, she'd reply ‘It's fine.’
 She repeated ‘It's fine’ almost like a mantra, as if it would eventually be made true by saying it.
 She had a sudden realization in the following days.

 She started to feel if things continued as they were for half a year, for a year, then ‘It's fine’ would be a reality.
-Then the storm happened.
+Then the storm came.
 It had only been 93 days since they met.